The Best BJJ GIs in 2024

 Ripstop

-Ripstop material is actually a great way to reinforce the materials used for Brazilian Jiu-jitsu GI.
+Ripstop material is a great way to reinforce the materials used for Brazilian Jiu-jitsu GI.
 It’s used in the way that the original fabric is reinforced with another material to increase its resistance to ripping and tearing.
 It is usually used on BJJ GI pants to make them more durable.
 It’s a square pattern that looks like it’s added to the main Jiu-Jitsu GI fabric.

 Which Fabric and Weave to Look For When Buying a new GI